MisterHims/react-qx/README.md

 ## Introduction

-React-TS is my personal React environment to work.
+React-Qx is my personal React environment to work.
 It's bootstrapped with Vite and uses Typescript as a programming language.

 Here is the list of all the dependencies and frameworks used with this environment:

 * React
 * React-Dom
 * React-Router-Dom
+* React-Window (react-window and @types/react-window)
 * Concurrently (concurrently)
 * clsx (clsx)
 * PostCSS (postccs and postcss-cli) :